apache/doris/docs/en/docs/sql-manual/sql-reference/Show-Statements/SHOW-VARIABLES.md

 ### Description

-The modified statement is used to display Doris system variables, which can be queried by conditions
+This statement is used to display Doris system variables, which can be queried by conditions

 grammar: